About the EIR

 Chris Miller headshot

-Chris Miller is a Postdoctoral Fellow with the Nonreligion in a Complex Future project, at the University of Ottawa.
+Chris Miller is a Postdoctoral Fellow at the Jackman Humanities Institute at the University of Toronto.
+He was also previously a Postdoctoral Fellow with the Nonreligion in a Complex Future project, at the University of Ottawa.
 He earned his PhD at the University of Waterloo in Religious Studies, and has a MA from Saint Mary's University.
 His current research interests include death and dying, popular culture, New Religious Movements, and how communities interact with their scholarly study.
 He also currently teaches at the University of Waterloo and McMaster University.

 President